-The trend analysis suggests that the groundwater storage S shows an increasing trend at the 5% significance level with a rate of about 19.32 mm/10a during the period

-310 1979-2013 (Figure 9b).
-The annual trend of groundwater storage S from 1979 to 2013

-311 is consistent with the values across decades.
-This indicates that groundwater storage 312 has been enlarged.
-Through recent field investigations, we know that groundwater 313 level is rising.
-The increases of surface water and shallow groundwater storages are 314 changing the land cover.
-For example the Normalized Difference Vegetation Index 315 (NDVI) is rising accordingly in the past twenty years (Figure 10).
-In fact, not only in the study area but in the whole TP, surface water and groundwater storage are 316 increasing due to climate warming, and hence vegetation conditions have been 317 improved (Zhang et al., 2018; Khadka et al., 2018).
-318
+The trend analysis suggests that the groundwater storage S shows an increasing trend at the 5% significance level with a rate of about 19.32 mm/10a during the period 1979-2013 (Figure 9b).
+The annual trend of groundwater storage S from 1979 to 2013 is consistent with the values across decades.
+This indicates that groundwater storage has been enlarged.
+Through recent field investigations, we know that groundwater level is rising.
+The increases of surface water and shallow groundwater storages are changing the land cover and the Normalized Difference Vegetation Index (NDVI) is rising accordingly in the past twenty years (Figure 10).
+In fact, not only in the study area but in the whole TP as well as surrounding regions, surface water and groundwater storage are increasing due to climate warming, and hence vegetation conditions are improved (Zhang et al., 2018; Khadka et al., 2018).

-319 4.
+337 4.
 Discussions

-The results have revealed that the increase of streamflow especially in dry season is 320 tightly related with climate warming.
-It is obviously that both glacier retreat and 321 322 frozen ground degradation in a warmer climate can significantly alter the mechanism 323 of streamflow.
-In the Yangbajain Catchment as well as the whole Lhasa River Basin, 324 it is experiencing a noticeable glacier retreat and frozen ground degradation during the 325 past decades (Table 3).
-For instance, according to the twice map of frozen ground 326 distribution on the TP (Li and Cheng, 1996; Zou et al., 2017), the areal extent of permafrost in the Yangbajain catchment has decreased by 406 km (15.3%) over the 327 past 22 years; the areal extent of seasonal frozen ground has increased by 406 km 328 329 (15.3%) with the corresponding degradation of permafrost.
+338 The results have revealed that the increase of streamflow especially in dry season is tightly related with climate warming.
+It is obviously that both glacier retreat and 339 340 frozen ground degradation in a warmer climate can significantly alter the mechanism of streamflow.
+In the Yangbajain Catchment as well as the whole Lhasa River Basin, 341 it is experiencing a noticeable glacier retreat and frozen ground degradation during the 342 343 past decades (Table 3).
+For instance, according to the twice map of frozen ground distribution on the TP (Li and Cheng, 1996; Zou et al., 2017), the areal extent of 344 permafrost in the Yangbajain catchment has decreased by 406 km2 (15.3%) over the 345 346 past 22 years; the corresponding areal extent of seasonal frozen ground has increased by 406 km^2 (15.3%) with the degradation of permafrost.
+347

-According to the new map of permafrost distribution on the Tibetan Plateau (Zou et al., 2017), the coverages of permafrost and seasonally frozen ground in each 332 sub-catchment (especially the Lhasa sub-catchments) are comparable to that in the Yangbajain Catchment; but the coverage of glaciers in the three catchments is far 333 lower than that in the Yangbajain Catchment according to the First Chinese Glacier 334 335 Inventory (Mi et al., 2002) (Table 3).
-The MK test showed that, in all the four 336 catchments, the annual mean air temperature had significant increases at the 1% 337 significance level (Figure 4) while the annual precipitation showed nonsignificant 338 trends (Table 4).
-The annual streamflow of the three Lhasa, Pangdo and Tangga 339 Catchments all had nonsignificant trends, while the annual streamflow of the 340 Yangbajain Catchment showed an increasing trend at the 5% significance level with a mean rate of about 12.30 mm/10a during the period.
-Ye et al. (1999) stated that when 341 glacier coverage is greater than 5%, glacier contribution to streamflow induced by 342 343 climate warming starts to show up.
-As reported by Prasch et al. (2013), the 344 contribution of accelerated glacial meltwater to streamflow would bring a significant 345 increase in streamflow in the Yangbajain Catchment.
-Thus it is reasonable to attribute 346 annual streamflow increases to the accelerated glacier retreat as the consequence of 347 increasing annual air temperature.
+According to the new map of permafrost distribution on the Tibetan Plateau (Zou et al., 2017), the coverages of permafrost and seasonally frozen ground in each sub-catchment (especially the Lhasa sub-catchments) are comparable to that in the Yangbajain Catchment; but the coverage of glaciers in the three catchments is far lower than that in the Yangbajain Catchment according to the First Chinese Glacier

+Inventory (Mi et al., 2002) (Table 3).
+The MK test showed that, in all the four 353 catchments, the annual mean air temperature had significant increases at the 1% 354 significance level (Figure 4) while the annual precipitation showed nonsignificant 355 356 trends (Table 4).
+The annual streamflow of the three Lhasa, Pangdo and Tangga Catchments all had nonsignificant trends, while the annual streamflow of the 357 358 Yangbajain Catchment showed an increasing trend at the 5% significance level with a mean rate of about 12.30 mm/10a during the period.
+Ye et al. (1999) stated that when 359 glacier coverage is greater than 5%, glacier contribution to streamflow starts to show 360 361 up.
+This indicates that, in the Yangbajain Catchment, the increased streamflow is mainly fed by the accelerated glacier retreat rather than frozen ground degradation.
+362 This conclusion is also consistent with previous results by Prasch et al. (2013), who 363 364 suggested that the contribution of accelerated glacial meltwater to streamflow would bring a significant increase in streamflow in the Yangbajain Catchment.
+Thus it is 365 366 reasonable to attribute annual streamflow increases to the accelerated glacier retreat as 367 the consequence of increasing annual air temperature.